Malta PM accused of 'blackmail' over slain reporter

 "The government cannot interfere in ... civil actions started by third parties and private citizens against the heirs of a deceased journalist who would have accepted the inheritance [of that journalist's assets]", Muscat said.

-Three men have been charged with planting and detonating the bomb which killed Caruana Galizia, but almost two years after the incident, which shocked Europe, Maltese authorities are no closer to naming who ordered the assassination.
+Three men have been charged with planting and detonating the bomb which killed Caruana Galizia, but almost two years after her assassination, which shocked Europe, Maltese authorities appear to be no closer to saying who ordered it.

 And the slow pace shows there is no political will in Malta to solve the crime, her son, Matthew Caruana Galizia, told EUobserver in July.